roe-dl/weewx-wns/readme.txt

 Set SOD1D_ to the observation type of sun duration.
 If you do not have such an observation type set it to None.

+Set `TSOI10`, `TSOI20`, and `TSOI50` to the appropriate WeeWX observation types if you measure soil temperatures.
+The number is the depth in cm.

 Set skip_upload to true to do all the calculation and preparation without doing the real upload.
 This is for testing.